LHYi/Power-system-dynamics-stability-and-control/index.md

 ### 4. Why do we use Blondel's two reaction theory?

-Because the air gap is not uniform so it cannot be modeled as a single reactance.
+Because the air gap is not uniform, so it cannot be modeled as a single reactance.

 ### 5. Is the reluctance power going to help with the stability or not?